maharshimaniar/NEOG-LevelZero-BananaSpeak/README.md

 # Banana Speak
-### Translates User entered texxt into Minion Language.
+### Translates User entered text into Minion Language with the help of external API.
 <br/>

 # How to use: